Sea

 • Operate in balance with marine fauna so that biological diversity and ecological integrity are maintained.

-In 2020, MWPA commissioned a Benthic Habitat Mapping Study and a Seagrass Health Survey to improve understanding of the marine habitats and seagrass health within Champion Bay, Port Grey, Geelvink Channel and Oakajee.
-MWPA will be undertaking further studies to maintain baseline data on marine benthic habitats in this region.
+In 2020, Mid West Ports commissioned a Benthic Habitat Mapping Study and a Seagrass Health Survey to improve understanding of the marine habitats and seagrass health within Champion Bay, Port Grey, Geelvink Channel and Oakajee.

 Links